NRCan-IETS-CE-O-HBC/HTAP/doc/HTAP-input-and-output.md

     accordingly.
   - Within HOT2000's code editor, you may define windows using overall U-value and SHGC inputs, or via HOT2000's legacy window code selector.
+  - This tag will edit all window types, not just casements.

 #### Sample `.choice` definition for  `Opt-Location`
          Opt-CasementWindows = DoubleLowEHardCoatAirFill